 When your household uses a lot of WiFi and needs the strongest WiFi available, it’s worth shelling out the $700 or so for the Netgear Obri RBK852 system.
 Equipped with the latest WiFi 6 technology, it has lightning-fast data rates that cover 5,000 square feet and WPA3 encryption keeping all of that data safe.
 If you place a node in your office, you can connect the Internet straight into your computer thanks to multiple LAN ports on the back of each node.

 Even though this mesh WiFi router system produces great speeds, it does lack some additional features like usage prioritization, virus protection and parental controls, although there are workarounds to block unwanted websites using the Netgear web console.
-That being said, it is still one of the most powerful and easy to set up mesh routers available.
+That being said, it is still one of the most powerful and easy-to-set-up systems, making it one of the best mesh wifi routers available.

 The Google Nest router and nodes have soft, rounded edges and look more like living room decor than Internet routers.
 This makes them easy to place without worrying about having a tech eyesore in your home.
 As far as performance goes, the router plus one node covers about 3,800 square feet.
 Adding another covers 5,400 square feet.
 The data rates reach 400mbps with this system, which is good for most households, but power users and serious gamers might opt for something more speedy like the Orbi RBK852, which ramps up the maximum data rates to 1,200mbps.